-The Monte-Carlo Rolex Masters has been one of the most prestigious events in the world of international tennis for over 100 years.
+The Rolex Monte Carlo Masters has been one of the most prestigious events in the world of international tennis for over 100 years.
 Since 2000, the Monte Carlo Tournament has been part of an elite ATP Championship: Masters Series.
 The best world tennis players meet on the courts of the Monte-Carlo Country Club.
 Over the years the competition was won by such talented players as Gustavo Kuerten, Cedric Pioline, Andrei Chesnokov, Juan Carlos Ferrero, Guillermo Coria, Ivan Lendl, Novak Djokovic and the unrivalled Rafael Nadal who won the tournament 8 times in a row from 2005 to 2012, a record in the world of tennis!

 However, the event has not always enjoyed that much popularity.
 It dates back to April 1896.
 Back then the tournament was not held in Monaco, but in a small French town of Roquebrune-Cap-Martin bordering the Principality.
 The Rolex Masters organisers hired tennis courts and administrative facilities from the French Republic.
 The first competition in 1896 was won by an Englishman, George Whiteside Hillyard.
 The following year, the Brits continued to lead with Briton Reginald Doherty defeating his compatriot Conway W. Blackwood Price.

 Year after year, more and more participants wanted to show their skills and eventually the Monte-Carlo Rolex Masters became what it is today.
 Initially it was an amateur tournament, but since 1969 Rolex masters has only been attended by professional players.
 It is the oldest tennis tournament in Europe.

-Today, it includes 24 teams and 56 individual players.
+To this day, the Rolex Masters tournament is held on the clay courts of the Monte-Carlo Country Club.
 The Monte-Carlo Country Club is the main tennis club in Monaco that was founded thanks to the American philanthropist George Butler, a great patron and lover of tennis.
 He was a particular fan of the famous French tennis player Suzanne Lenglen who won 31 championships from 1914 to 1926.

 Each year, the winner of the championship receives the prize from one of the members of the princely family.
 There have always been warm, friendly relations between the Monte-Carlo Country Club and the ruling family.
 Back in the day, Prince Rainier III, a great tennis admirer, and his wife Grace Kelly supported the development of the club.
 Prince Rainier’s cousin, Melanie-Antoinette, was its chaperone for many years until her daughter, Elizabeth-Anna Massey, took over its presidency.
 Prince Albert II of Monaco is also a great fan of the tournament and attends the event as a spectator whenever possible.